 Life is flying by.
 People are getting older.
 Weddings are happening.
 Babies are being born.
 Stuff is changing.
 Memories are being made.
 Where are you while it’s happening?
 Are you satisfied with life on social media, or has some part of you just gotten used to settling for digitized relationships?
 Or do you have the freedom and security to show up in person and dive deep with family and friends?

 Human to human, I want you to be able to live in the real world.
 Your real world.
 Whatever that is, wherever you need to be.
 If it’s what you want, you deserve it.

-I am literally writing this email to you from a plane while I fly from London to Washington DC so that we can submit my application for a visa to live in England.
-Will it be 6 weeks in America, or 3 months?
-Your guess is as good as mine.
-But one thing is certain: I’ll keep training teachers in cohort 5 of How to Teach Exams and I’ll keep guiding my students.
-In other words, I have consistency and a source of meaning — despite the uncertainty.
+I literally wrote this original post from a plane while I flew from London to Washington DC so that we could submit my application for a visa to live in England.
+At that time, the uncertainty of how long I would be there for was overwhelming.
+But one thing is certain: I was going to keep training teachers in the next cohort How to Teach Exams and I had my schedule full of the same students.
+In other words, I had consistency and a source of meaning — despite the uncertainty.